Fluorescence Spectroscopy for Non Invasive Procedures

 For high sensitivity applications where high resolution is not of paramount concern, the AvaSpec-HS2048XL-EVO is an exceptional instrument.
 Featuring Avantes’ HS optical bench which has a full 0.22 numerical aperture for superior throughput, the AvaSpecHS2048XL has a back-thinned CCD detector with 2048 pixels measuring 14X500 microns.
 Unlike many back-thinned CCD spectrometers, which have two dimensional arrays the HS2048XL has large monolithic pixels with exceptional efficiency in the UV, from 200-400 nm, and the NIR, from 950-1160 nm, while retaining sensitivity in the visible range.
 The unique optical design features torroid collimating and focusing mirrors to control image magnification and enhance efficiency.
 The instrument also features an electronic shutter, which enables integration times as low as 2 microseconds.
 For configurations, which require second order filtering, order-sorting filters are available.
 The AvaSpec-HS2048XL is available with a wide range of slit sizes, gratings and may be configured with SMA or FC/ PC fiberoptic entrance connectors.

 As previously mentioned, The AvaLight-HPLED with a peak wavelength of 285 nm is used.
 The Avalight-HPLED is a compact, affordable LED light source meant for fluorescence applications.
 This high-power version was made for more demanding applications compared to our regular LED light source.
 The AvaLight-HPLED light sources produce continuous or pulsed spectral output at different wavelengths.
 All sources have an SMA-905 connector to connect fiber optics and come with a 5V/1.6A power supply.
 This high-power LED light source can be used as a DC source or pulsed with a programmable Pulse Width Modulation (PWM), supplied by an AvaSpec-USB2 or EVO spectrometer (IC-DB26-2 cable needed).
+Click here to ask for help and information about LED light.

 Description of Methodology: